LooseLab/minotourapp/README.md

 ## Setting up Twitter
 minoTour can tweet users when certain criteria are met - such as average coverage reaching nX, or minKNOW issuing warnings.
 To do this a twitter API account is needed.
 The steps for setting one up can be found [on twitters dev website]( https://developer.twitter.com/en/application/use-case), and once the details have been issued to an account, the following environment variables need to be filled in [envs.sh](envs.sh).
 A twitter account is required.

 MT_TWITCONSUMER_KEY='<Twitter consumer key>'

 MT_TWITCONSUMER_SECRET='<Twitter consumer secret>'

 MT_TWITTOKEN='<Twitter token>'

 MT_TWITTOKEN_SECRET='<Twitter token secret>'

+## Uploading data to minoTour
+To upload data, in both base-called and minKnow metrics format, we use a separate upload script, [minFQ](https://github.com/LooseLab/minotourcli "minFQ github page").
+Example commands and how to upload data are found on the minFQ github.